-Funded by the California Department of Public Health, California Tobacco Control Program, through the Proposition 56 California Healthcare, Research, and Prevention Tobacco Act of 2016.
-The African American Public Health Coalition's "Keeping our Lungs Safe (KOLS)" program is a community-based initiative that aims to reduce tobacco-related health disparities among refugee, ethnic, and African American Black communities in Los Angeles County, and make gains toward health equity through collaborative, regional approaches directed toward policy change and community education.
+Funded by the California Tobacco Control Program, through the Proposition 56 California Healthcare, Research, and Prevention Tobacco Act of 2016.
+The African American Public Health Coalition's "Keeping our Lungs Safe (KOLS)" program is a community-based initiative that aims to reduce tobacco-related health disparities among refugee, ethnic, and African American/Black communities in Los Angeles County.
 KOLS collaborative partners engage in activities to facilitate the adoption and implementation of smoke-free policy with faith-based organizations, Multi-Unit Housing, and flavored tobacco retailers.
-Additionally, KOLS seeks to enhance deterrent policies toward flavored tobacco" ban effective in 2020.
-BAI serves as the Independent Evaluator.
-Evaluation activities include but are not limited to analysis of observational data, public opinion polls, satisfaction surveys, knowledge gained from workshops and presentations, key informant interviews, and focus groups.
-2019-2024.
+Additionally, KOLS seeks to enhance deterrent policies toward flavored tobacco products.
+As a result of this initiative, the City of Carson in Los Angeles County adopted and implemented a "flavored tobacco" ban effective in 2020.
+BAI served as the Independent Evaluator.
+Evaluation activities included but are not limited to analysis of observational data, public opinion polls, satisfaction surveys, knowledge gained from workshops and presentations, key informant interviews, and focus groups.
+The state of CA banned flavored tobacco products effective in Jan 2024.
+(2019-2024.)